ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 # Criminal Activity / Robberies Cont:

+- Criminals may not wear all-black clothing with 0 identifiable features while committing a crime.
+They must wear at least 1-3 identifiable features, whether a buckle, bandana, clothing item, gun, or horse and saddle.
+Failure to do so is an abuse of the voice ID rule and is a method of Powergaming always to win a situation so nobody may catch, or pursue you in retaliation for the crime.

 - You cannot commit any crime that involves a Law Alert 30 minutes before or 15 minutes after restart.